Tampa–Hillsborough County Public Library System: Friends of the Library

-The Friends of the Library of Tampa-Hillsborough County Inc, is a nonprofit organization incorporated under the 501(c), whose goal is to support the 25 different libraries throughout Hillsborough County's diverse communities.
-The organization is composed of over 1,000 volunteers in twenty-one different chapters.
+The Friends of the Library of Tampa-Hillsborough County Inc. is a nonprofit organization incorporated under the 501(c), whose goal is to support the 25 different libraries throughout Hillsborough County's diverse communities.
+The organization is composed of over 1,000 volunteers in 21 different chapters.

 The mission statement of the organization is to strengthen, support and advocate for superior free public libraries in Tampa-Hillsborough County.
 The vision statement is to connect library users to their community and to the world and ensure that all residents have the freedom to read, watch, listen, play, learn, and discover at Tampa-Hillsborough Public Libraries.

 The Friends of the Library began in 1967 when a group of individuals came with a vision to support public libraries in this community.
 The individual friends groups came together under one organizational umbrella, with the last group joining in December 2011.

-The Friends of the Library work to raise money for programming and services at each of the public Libraries.
-One of the ways the organization fundraisers is by membership dues.
-Individuals can pledge their support to the Friends of the Library by contributing a yearly due.
-These can start at $35 to be a Library Council Member and can go up to $500 to be a Library Council Patron.
-The top contribution is $1,000 to become a Library Lifetime Member and this is the only option that does not renew yearly.
-Another way the Friends of the Library raises funds is by hosting different book sales at the different branches.
-Several of the library branches has a used book store, hosted by the organization, in which donated books are sold a discount price.
-All proceeds go straight back to the Friends of the Library to support library programs.
-Several times of the year, the Friends of the Library will host large one day only book sales to bring out community partners and members and increase the engagement of all those involved.
+The Friends of the Library work to raise money for programming and services at each of the public libraries.
+One of the ways the organization fundraises is by membership dues.
+Individuals can pledge their support to the Friends of the Library by contributing yearly.
+The Friends of the Library also host book sales at the different branches.
+Several of the branches have a used book store, hosted by the organization, in which donated books are sold at a discounted price.
+All proceeds go back to the Friends of the Library to support library programs.
+Several times a year, the Friends of the Library hosts large one-day-only book sales to bring out community partners and members and increase community engagement.